jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) does not apply to that person unless—
     (i) the Part or subpart in Schedule 3 or 4 in which the activity is listed applies; and (ii) the person, if carrying out an activity listed in subpart 2 or 4 of Part 5 of Schedule 3, falls within a class of persons prescribed in an Order in Council that applies that subpart; and
-  (b) applies subject to sections 2C(3), 217 to 221, and 222A to 222D.
+  (b) applies subject to sections 2C(3), 217 to 221, and 63A, 64A, 178A, and 178B.
 (2) Part 1 of Schedule 3 and Parts 1 and 3 of Schedule 4 apply on and after 1 January 2008.
-(3) Part 2 of Schedule 3 and Part 4 of Schedule 4 apply on and after 1 January 2009.
+(3) Subpart 1 of Part 2 of Schedule 3 and Part 4 of Schedule 4 apply on and after 1 January 2009.
 (4) Part 3 of Schedule 3, subpart 1 of Part 4 of Schedule 3, and subpart 1 of Part 2 of Schedule 4 apply on and after 1 January 2010.
 (5) Subpart 1 of Part 5 of Schedule 3 applies on and after 1 January 2011.
 (6) Subpart 3 of Part 5 of Schedule 3 applies on and after 1 January 2011.
 (7) Subpart 2 of Part 4 of Schedule 3, Part 6 of Schedule 3, and subpart 3 of Part 2 of Schedule 4 apply on and after 1 January 2011.
+(7A) Part 1A of Schedule 3 applies on and after 1 January 2013.
+(7B) Subpart 2 of Part 3 of Schedule 3 applies on and after 1 January 2014.
 (8) Subpart 2 of Part 5 of Schedule 3 applies on and after a date appointed by the Governor-General by Order in Council.
 (9) Subpart 4 of Part 5 of Schedule 3 applies on and after a date appointed by the Governor-General by Order in Council.
 (10)